mingwho/valleyofthewind/README.md

 - Style the glider model (new glider yay)
 - Debug particle system (bug was so so stupid lmao)
 - Seeds now have particle trail
+- Playtest
+- Glider initialises player height and orientation on startup
+- Limit the glider at certain height so it won't crash into ground - won't go through terrain, but
 Contributor: Grace Huang, Mateo Molina, Alejandra Trejo and Ming Hu